Chart Color Schemes

 Logan Village is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated Logan Village's dwelling structures as 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 95.8% houses and 4.2% other dwellings.
-Home ownership in Logan Village was at 33.5%, with mortgaged dwellings at 55.6% and rented ones at 10.9%.
-The median monthly mortgage repayment was $2,167, and the median weekly rent was $470.
-Nationally, mortgage repayments averaged $1,863, and rents were $375.
+Logan Village's dwelling structures, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Logan Village stood at 33.5%, with mortgaged dwellings at 55.6% and rented ones at 10.9%.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Logan Village was recorded at $470, compared to Brisbane metro's $380.
+Nationally, Logan Village's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing